How To Improve Your Hair Texture Naturally – 10 Ways

 Can hair texture be changed permanently?

 You cannot change your hair texture permanently by using natural methods.
 However, chemical procedures like perms work by restructuring the bonds in the hair strands to change your hair texture for a longer period.
-But it is important to note that the results of these procedures will have no effect on your hair that grows out.
+Hair texturizing can be a great option if you are looking for a texture makeover without a long-term commitment.
+However, it is important to note that the results of these procedures will grow out and require re-touching.

 Does shampoo change hair texture?